sharubhat/quarkus-demo/README.md

 # quarkus-demo

-This is a simple application to demo Quarkus Reactive using Kotlin co-routines and Panache (non-blocking db) for MongoDB.
+This is a simple application to demo Quarkus Reactive using Kotlin co-routines and Panache (Panache is a Quarkus-specific library that simplifies the development of Hibernate-based persistence layer) for MongoDB.

 In addition to everything awesome that comes bundled with Quarkus, following have been integrated and tested.
 1. Health checks